dat3Cph/material/flow1/jpa/week3/JpaProject.md

 - [OPT-3]

 ### Hand-in
-The project must be handed in Moodle as a link to a git-repo containing the full source code incl. unit tests.
-[Link](https://cphbusiness.mrooms.net/mod/assign/view.php?id=621503).
+The project must be handed in on [Moodle as a link to a git-repo](https://cphbusiness.mrooms.net/mod/assign/view.php?id=621503) containing the full source code incl. unit tests.
 Latest Thursday before midnight.

 ### Resources